 Council's drainage asset hierarchy is illustrated in the following diagram and table below.
 The asset class is the most general grouping of asset types within the asset category that allows for ease of reporting.
 The asset type is the lowest level of grouping for similar assets or similar assets that provide similar services.

-This Road Management Plan covers only those drainage asset classes and assets specifically relating to road and pathway infrastructure.
+This Road Management Plan covers only those drainage asset classes and assets located within the road reserve.